Hydroelectric Power Plant

 Types of hydropower plants:

-1- We can simply classify hydropower plant, according to facilities for generating hydropower, that is, the way of operation of the plant.
-There are four main types and here are they:
+1- We can classify hydropower plants according to facilities for generating hydropower, that is, the plant’s way of operation.
+There are four main types, and here are they:

-This facility is a large hydropower system that uses dams to store river water in a reservoir, then we use this water to turn the turbines.
-They in turn rotate the generator to produce the electricity.
+This facility is a large hydropower system that uses dams to store river water in a reservoir; then, we use this water to turn the turbines.
+They, in turn, rotate the generator to produce electricity.

 Transmission lines are used to connect this electricity to homes, hotels, hospitals & businesses.
 The dam store water until needed for usage.
-A penstock carries water to the turbines and the generators connected with turbines are turned by the force of the water to automatically generate electricity.
+A penstock carries water to the turbines, and the water’s force makes turn the generators connected with turbines.

 Diversion plants or run-of-river plants don’t require dams to store water as they divert portions of the water into the canals from the river.
 They are used to supply power to the baseload.

-We use the pumps to cycle harnessing water between a low and upper reservoir to make up energy in times of low demand.
+We use the pumps to cycle harnessing water between a low and upper reservoir to make up energy in low demand times.
 There is a release back of the water to the lower turbine when the demand is high.

-And the pumped storage plant is capable to supply the peak load at a low cost.
+And the pumped storage plant is capable of supplying the peak load at a low cost.
 So, the efficiency of this plant varies between 70-80%, and that increase the revenue.

 Tide power hydroelectricity or offshore hydroelectricity is a technology that uses the power of the waves or the tidal currents from seawater to generate electricity.

 - We can stop the generation of electricity based on the requirement.

 - We use water wheels instead of dams, which decrease investments.